 Then a great trembling seized me and I said, "The spirit is willing, but the flesh is weak.
 I know not if I can endure.
 Yet do with me as Thou wilt, for I am Thine."

 Then suddenly there appeared before me an angel whose face was lined and furrowed as with the deep strokes of a chisel, yet over all there was the beauty of a conquered peace -- a peace wrested from great tribulation, the look of one who had forgotten how to weep.
+And one hand he held out to me, and with the other he pointed to the ground.
+And I looked and saw before me the cross which I had last seen in the hand of Him upon the Mount.

 Then the Voice said, "This only is the way by which thou canst approach nearest unto me and be most like me.
 This is thy cross.
 Lie down upon it without shrinking and without fear, Thou shalt not be alone; I too have been there.
 I sounded all the depths of pain, and at the last I was forsaken by the Father; but that last, worst suffering thou shalt not know, for I will never leave thee nor forsake thee."